AGitUser-NOEL/Java-LLM/README.md

-First version of Cougar AI
+First version of Cougar AI.
-Still working on it
+Still working on it.
 Any nice ideas?
 Please Mention.